Port Forwarding

 Binds a port on the SSH server and forwards traffic back to a host:port on your machine.
 Use this to expose a local dev server to the remote network.

-# Expose your local dev server (port 3000) on the remote server at port 8080# Equivalent SSH command:ssh -R 8080:localhost:3000 user@serverCreating a tunnel
+# Expose your local dev server (port 3000) on the remote server at port 8080# Equivalent SSH command:ssh -R 8080:localhost:3000 user@serverDynamic forward (SOCKS)

 With a connection open, switch to the Port Forwarding tab and click Add Tunnel.
 Fill in:

-- Name — A label for the tunnel (e.g. "Postgres DB", "Dev Server").
+- Name — A label for the tunnel (e.g. "Postgres DB", "Dev Server", "SOCKS").

-- Type — Local or Remote forward.
+- Type — Local, Remote, or Dynamic (SOCKS).

 - Remote host — The target host, as resolvable from the SSH server.
 Use